Conformal transformations and equivariance in unbounded KK-theory: Conformal transformations

-It can be shown that \( \Lip_α^*(D) \) is a Banach $*$-algebra under an appropriate norm and is closed under the holomorphic functional calculus, but we do not use this here.
-We will also weaken our definition of unbounded cycles along the lines of \cite[Definition 1.1]{van_den_Dungen_2020a} since morphisms between cycles may not naturally preserve a given smooth subalgebra.
+It is shown in \cite[\S A.4]{Masters_2025a} that \( \Lip_α^*(D) \) is a Banach $*$-algebra under an appropriate norm and is closed under the holomorphic functional calculus, but we do not use this here.
+We will also weaken our definition of unbounded cycles along the lines of \cite[Definition 1.1]{Dungen_2020a} since morphisms between cycles may not naturally preserve a given smooth subalgebra.